Blaine High School (Washington)

-Students have the opportunity to take Advanced Placement course work and exams.
-The AP participation rate at Blaine High School is 38%.

 The student teacher ratio of 19:1 is equal to the state average.
 The 80% graduation rate is higher than the state average of 77%.
 The school's spending/student of $10,218 is higher than the state average of $8,997.

+Blaine High School also operates Borderite Stadium, a multipurpose stadium used for the school’s athletic activities.

 Mascot and colors

 The school's colors are orange and black.
-The school's mascot is the "Borderites", referring to the people of the community itself as Blaine sits directly on the British Columbia / Washington state border.
+The school's mascot is Buddy the Borderite, referring to the people of the community itself as Blaine sits directly on the British Columbia / Washington state border.

+Demographics

+As of the 2023-24 school year, Blaine High School has the ratio of 312 male students to 276 female students.

+The ethnic enrolment totals for Blaine High School are as follows: